Giftedness is not what I thought it was

 I imagine most families with young kids can relate to many parts of life with my lot.
 Our life is messy and crazy, and loud.
 It's kids running around the lounge room and jumping on the couch.
 It's giggles and laughter and constant talking and not listening to mum and dad.
 It's stubbornness and cheekiness and arguing and never-ending questions.
 It is siblings who play for hours in amazing worlds that exist only in their imaginations.
 It's three kids running around the museum with the same enthusiasm as a theme park.
 It's the fascination with a ladybug on a leaf.
 It's a great sense of humour, and it's so much clowning around.

 But gifted is also a house full of big emotions.
 It is needing fairness and justice like it's oxygen.
 It's 5-year-olds sobbing about climate change.
 Because they understand everything they see and hear about it at the level of a much older person, but they only have the emotional skills of a 5-year-old to deal with this.
 It's 6-year-olds stressing in silence for weeks that overfishing and warming seas mean their grandchildren won't get to see fish in the ocean.
 It's pre-schoolers having nightmares about being sucked into black holes or an extinction-level asteroid hitting the earth.
 Pre-schoolers who are genuinely terrified of these things because they can't fathom the unlikeliness of that ever happening to them.
-As a psychologist once explained, gifted is a 6-year-old wondering whether death is permanent, while everyone else is wondering what's in their lunchbox that day.
-And just because parenting these little people is not stressful enough, research shows that if the needs of gifted children are not met, they're more likely to experience anxiety, social problems, and depression (National Association for Gifted and Talented (NAGC)).
+As a psychologist once explained, gifted is your 5-year-old wondering whether death is permanent, while everyone else is wondering what's in their lunchbox that day.
+And just because parenting these little people is not stressful enough, research shows that if the learning needs of gifted children are not met, they're more likely to experience anxiety, social problems, and depression (National Association for Gifted and Talented (NAGC)).

-But gifted is also pride.
-It's being amazed by your own kids on a constant basis.
+But gifted is also being amazed by your own kids on a constant basis.
 Saying to your partner… ummm I'm pretty sure talking at 8 months isn't normal!?
 Should she be able to do her older brother's homework while she's still in Kindy?
 It's your 2-year-old making words with one of the 5 billion alphabet sets you've had to buy from Kmart because it's one of the only things that will keep them occupied right now.
 It's not knowing enough about the space-time continuum when Santa discussions come up… And, well, not knowing enough about anything really.
 It's saying 'Hey Siri'.
 A lot.
 And then asking weird questions like, 'if there was no air resistance, would raindrops kill us?'.
 It's your kids having cool favourite animals like tardigrades, and it's learning what tardigrades even are (they can survive in SPACE mummy!).
 It's knowing way more than you ever thought you would know about the Oort cloud or Rube Goldberg machines or the physics of how geckos climb walls.
 Having gifted kids teaches you to see the world in new and amazing ways.
 It allows you to see the beauty and excitement in even the smallest of things.
 And it is so much joy.

 Gifted.
 It seems to me this word has different meanings for different people.
 I feel so lucky to be sharing life with these amazing little people.
 To me, gifted means excitement about the world, deep thinking, worry, love and endless laughter.
 Though sometimes, gifted can just be really hard.